Did you read anything in English this past week?

 How much of it did you understand?

-It’s easier to read English than you think!
+It’s easier to learn English reading than you think!
 Here, we will discuss how you can improve using staircases and scaffolding.

 When a house is built, it doesn’t all get done at the same time.
 Workers have to build some temporary structures to help keep the house standing up and to help them work on the higher parts.
 These structures are called scaffolding.